LaFleur93/Selenium-and-shadow-DOM/README.md

 <img src="https://github.com/LaFleur93/Selenium-and-shadow-DOM/assets/74310745/e5c7e47b-2d73-4f4a-b922-9234db00edba" width=500px/>

-Once the HPs are set, the user can upload
+Once the HPs are set, the user can insert all of these values on the company's platform for the many fields in the different farms in a very straightforward way, withouth wasting time going one by one.

+<h2> Behind the code </h2>

+The program is written on Python using undetected_chromedriver library as webdriver and Selenium to find the elements on the website.
+The program has to deal with shadow hosts, having to add an extra step to handle elements inside these hosts.